Paradoxdruid/eso-guides/index.md

 ## Changelog

+- 2025-12-17: Added links to parses, top dps, and top support skills and sets
 - 2025-12-14: Updated main tank to use Runic Sunder
 - 2025-11-23: Incorporated extensive cleanup and insights from [TheMrPancake](https://github.com/sheumais).
 Thank you!
 - 2025-11-19: Tweaked MT skills and added more explanations of scribing skills and Zen's dots to support setups